Fishers are elusive, forest-dwelling members of the weasel family. They have long, slim bodies, short legs, rounded ears and bushy tails.

 Threats

 Over-harvesting for pelts and loss of forest habitat due to logging and road building has significantly reduced and fragmented the fisher's range.
-Climate change could increase the frequency, size and severity of fires throughout the fisher’s range, removing the older, cavity-bearing trees they need for denning.
+Climate change impacts are increasing the frequency, size and severity of fires throughout the fisher’s range, removing the older, cavity-bearing trees they need for denning.

 Protection Status